 In Call Me by Your Name, Timothée Chalamet conveys how words aren’t enough for Elio.
 His body reveals the feelings he leaves unspoken.
-This is the first piece …
+This is an excerpt from …

 Articles by Joanna Di Mattia